Moose Jaw, Saskatchewan

 Mayor Tolmie: “I was elected in Oct.
 2016, and one of the biggest election issues was how to fund our cast iron water line replacement program – a proposed $117-million, 20-year initiative.
-The previous council had voted through a local improvement program, where a homeowner would pay for their water replacement line, plus a portion of the water line out front of their house.
+The previous council had voted for a local improvement program, where a homeowner would pay for their water replacement line, plus a portion of the water line out front of their house.
 The community felt, and I agreed, that the community portion of the water line infrastructure should be paid for by the community, and the homeowners’ responsibility would only be from the customer shut-off to the stopcock for the city water line.

-“We started this council with a $400-million infrastructure deficit, or $400 million in infrastructure that has not been addressed.
+“Further we started this council with a $400-million infrastructure deficit, or $400 million in infrastructure that has not been addressed.
 Last year, we spent ten times what we’d previously spent on upgrades to aging infrastructure, so there’s been a lot of construction going on in this city; which creates a lot of inconvenience for residents navigating the streets and getting to businesses.

 “In 1905, the city put in cast iron water mains they believed would last for a century.
 2005 was that 100-year mark.
 After World War II, in 1946, the city saw another growth spurt and they installed cast iron water mains to last 50 years.
-Consider that time span, and the fact we just started doing water mains replacements about three years ago.
+Consider that time span, and the fact we just started doing water mains replacements three years ago.
 It’s long overdue in some areas.
 The challenge we have is replacing the infrastructure and mitigating water line breaks that happen throughout the year.
 So, we’re focusing on areas that are most likely to have breaks.”

 BVM: Are you actively courting new businesses and tourism to the City?